 Outside of farming and family, Hamish is involved in several industry organisations.
-He is also active within Federated farmers and represents the Herbage seed growers section in Mid Canterbury and within that on the management committee for the Seed Quality Merchants Association, a board that oversees the seed certification scheme on behalf of MPI.
+He is active within Federated Farmers and represents the Herbage Seed Growers section in Mid Canterbury.
+He is also on the management committee for the Seed Quality Merchants Association, a board that oversees the seed certification scheme on behalf of MPI.

 Hamish was appointed Special Agricultural Trade Envoy in 2023.
 He is involved with the Foundation for Arable Research on the Mid Canterbury Arable Research Group, and the Research and Development Advisory Committee.
 He is a council member on the Ashburton Scottish society, representing the Ashburton Pipe Band.

 The aim of Hamish’s study was to establish, from a farmer’s point of view, what the issues are around glyphosate use, how it is regulated in New Zealand and what farmers in New Zealand could learn from others if a ban or de-registration were to occur.